The Curse of Rabenstein

 A boxed release with stunning beautiful art, media, feelies and extras may be ordered from Poly.Play.
 The C64 point and click version may also be ordered physically in both English and German language.
 You may choose between disk and cartridge formats, whatever lifts your spirits.

 C64 40TH ANNIVERSARY (POINT AND CLICK) EDITION

-This is a special edition of Rabenstein featuring a point and click interface which you can either play with mouse or joystick.
+There is a special edition of Rabenstein featuring a point and click interface which you can either play with mouse or joystick.
 It comes with wonderful moody SID tunes.
 If you're not into parser-driver games, this might be the right version for you.
-See below for credits.

 REQUIREMENTS / STARTING YOUR ADVENTURE